Ohio recognizes four ways to terminate a marriage under under the law.

 The first two options are, by far and away, the most common ways to terminate a marriage in Ohio.
 The next two are only rarely used.

 A third option for terminating a marriage in Ohio is an annulment.
-Annulments are filed by one party in the marriage to an Ohio Court asking that it legally dissolve the marriage.
+Annulments are, like a divorce, filed by one party in the marriage to an Ohio Court asking that it legally dissolve the marriage.
 However, unlike a divorce or dissolution, annulments are only possible in very limited circumstances.
 The Fogelman Law Firm LLC recommends you seek competent counsel if considering a legal annulment.
-And, please note that a legal annulment, like the kind discussed in this article, is vastly different from a religious annulment that might be a process offered through your church or other house of worship.
+And, please note that a legal annulment, like the kind discussed in this article, is vastly different from a religious annulment that might be a process offered by your church or other house of worship.

 A fourth option related to the termination of a marriage in Ohio is a legal separation.
 Legal separations do not entirely terminate a marriage; instead it leaves the legal marriage intact, but divides all marital property, determines parenting time, and resolves any other marital matters.
 This option is chosen by some married couples who must retain their legal marriage for some reason, but wish to otherwise move forward between one another as if divorced.